St. George, Staten Island: Post-unification development

 In the years after unification, the North Shore became quickly urbanized, and the political and economic center of Staten Island shifted to the region.
 Development of St. George turned mostly to residential and commercial uses by the 1900s.
 Several government buildings were also built in the area because of Cromwell's decision to make St. George the primary civic center for Staten Island.
 The area's first secondary school, Curtis High School, opened in 1904.
 The ferry service to Whitehall Terminal was transferred to municipal operation the following year.
 Subsequently, St. George became more urbanized due to easy access to the ferry, and because of its consolidation with New York City.
-By 1912, electric street lights were being installed, and various commercial and government buildings were being erected in St. George.
+By 1912, electric streetlights were being installed, and various commercial and government buildings were being erected in St. George.
 Other city services were also brought to Staten Island following unification, such as schools, emergency facilities, new roads, and utilities including an underground water supply.

 The architectural firm of Carrère and Hastings developed several buildings in St. George, including the St. George Library Center of the New York Public Library (1907), the present Staten Island Borough Hall (1906), and the Richmond County Courthouse (1919).
 The Staten Island Museum moved to its present location in the neighborhood in 1918.
 The 120th Police Precinct building on Richmond Terrace was finished in 1923, resulting in the consolidation of three former New York City Police Department precincts on the North Shore.
 Other notable buildings developed in St. George during the 1920s and 1930s include the St. George Theatre (1927), the Staten Island Federal Office Building (1931), the Richmond County Family Court (1931), and the Staten Island Savings Bank (1936).
 Development of buildings in St. George increased following World War I, with one person stating that Stuyvesant Place "look[ed] like a ravine" due to the pace of new residential construction.
 The New York Herald said in 1919 that "In St. George are excellent public and private schools as well as churches, stores and modern apartment buddings."

 The Staten Island Tunnel, a railroad/rapid transit tunnel to Brooklyn, was proposed in 1912 in conjunction with the Dual Contracts of the New York City Subway.
 It was hoped that the completion of the tunnel would spur the development of inner Staten Island and St. George, as a trip to Manhattan via the tunnel was expected to take only 12 to 15 minutes, compared to 25 on the ferry.
 However, after several delays and a groundbreaking in 1923, the project was canceled in 1925.
 Another plan for an expanded ferry terminal with a 26-story office complex was proposed in 1930, but never built.